June 8, 2017

 ALFALFA - The Forgotten Crop

-Too often alfalfa can be the forgotten farm crop... we take care of alfalfa when we’re caught up on everything else.
-I’d like to suggest you move alfalfa higher on your priority list... and one of the first things you need to do with your alfalfa fields should be done in the next few weeks.
-Read more.
+Too often alfalfa is the forgotten farm crop... farmers take care of alfalfa when they’re caught up on everything else.
+I’d like to suggest you move alfalfa higher on your priority list... and one of the first things you need to do with your alfalfa fields should be done in the next few weeks when it gets a little dryer.

 April 1, 2016